 The program supports the belief that performing arts are vital to the emotional, intellectual, and aesthetic development of students.
 This philosophy encourages self-expression, creativity, self-discipline, and cooperation.
 The program builds on the foundation laid in the Lower and Middle Schools, and provides more challenging performing opportunities and development of individual talents.
 The program aims to benefit the wide-ranging interests and needs of the student population through intimate experience in a variety of artistic media.

-Students may receive a semester of Fine Arts credit for participation in the fall play or the spring musical which can be applied towards their graduation requirement in the Fine Arts.
-Or students may elect to waive one season of P.E. for each major theater production in which they are involved.
-They may apply for this reduction of the P.E. requirement only three times.
-Students may also recieve a semester Fine Arts credit for participation in Yearbook as well as 3D Modeling and 3D Printing.
+Students may receive a semester of Fine Arts credit for participation in the fall play or the spring musical, which can be applied towards their graduation requirement in the Fine Arts.
+Students may also elect to waive one season of P.E. for each major theater production in which they are involved.

 Note: All students in performing groups are encouraged to study privately in addition to performing in their ensemble.
 All groups perform in a variety of settings both on and off campus and in joint programs with local schools.

 This interactive course creates an enjoyable atmosphere for students to experience various styles of vocal music.
 The members range from beginning to advanced students, and all learn the basic fundamentals of music.
 This group studies vocal technique, music theory, sight-singing, concert etiquette, musical expression, choreography, and stage presence.
 Students learn how to engage an audience by performing high-quality music in concerts, community events, and music festivals, including an annual music trip in the winter.
 From Broadway to Bach, students build their confidence in an encouraging environment to become lifelong music enthusiasts.